Labor policy in Italy: Law 350

-In 2011, Italy's pension system changed from a wage-based system to a contribution-based system that is monitored by the INPS.
-These reforms were a result of the Monti cabinet's attempt to implement legislation regarding market liberalization at the request of the European Central Bank (ECB).
+In 1994 Italy's pension system changed from a wage-based system to a contribution-based system that is monitored by the INPS.
+But the system was only for people who had been working for less than eighteen years as of 1994.
+Therefore, most workers stayed under the older wage-based system until well into the 2000s.
+Further reforms towards a contribution-based system were enacted in 2011 by the Monti Cabinet's, in an attempt to implement legislation regarding market liberalization at the request of the European Central Bank (ECB).

 Employment terms

 Employment rights

 Constitutional rights of employment are laid out in Italy's constitution.
-That document gives all citizens a right to work, to receive fair pay, dictates maximum hours, and guarantees paid vacations.
+This document gives all citizens a right to work, to receive fair pay, dictates maximum hours, and guarantees paid vacations.
 Since 1987, the Italian Department of Labor has limited the maximum working hours to 48 hours a week.
 Workers must take one day off for every six days of work (weekly).
-Workers are entitled to national holidays and regular holidays.
-Workers who provide domestic services are eligible for a minimum of eight days of paid leave, and all other workers receive a minimum of three weeks.
+They are also entitled to national holidays and regular holidays.
+Those who provide domestic services are eligible for a minimum of eight days of paid leave, and all other workers receive a minimum of three weeks.

 Wages

-Italy has no set minimum wage, but an employee's salary must be reflective of the quantity and quality of the work that they present.
+Italy has no set amount for minimum wage, but an employee's salary must be reflective of the quantity and quality of the work that they present.
 The salary must provide the employee and family with a living wage.
 The wage must relate to the average wage of those in the same industry.
-Italy has a wage guarantee fund.
-This fund, known as the Redundancy Fund (Cassa integrazione guadagni, CIG), managed by the INPS, is meant to help those whose hours who have been shortened or those on temporary suspension.
+Italy also has a wage guarantee fund.
+This fund, known as the Redundancy Fund (Cassa integrazione guadagni, CIG), managed by the INPS, is meant to help those whose working hours have been shortened or those on temporary suspension.

 Employment protections

 The Constitution protects women, minors, the elderly, the ill, the disabled and those hurt on the job.
 It protects those who strike and those who assemble.

-The minimum working age in statutory law is fifteen, but civil law varies.
+The minimum working age in statutory law is fifteen, but the civil law varies.
 Paid sick leave is determined by employee-specific contracts, but sick leave can be extended with unpaid leave.
 All terminated employees receive severance pay.
 Severance is a part of the annual salary and is accrued.
 Severance pay is calculated by multiplying 7.5% of annual salary by the number of years worked.
 Additionally, the terminated employee receives 75% of the consumer price index increase.